altruistcoder/auto_login/README.md

 1.Open the python script, add your username.

-2.That's it.
-Run the script.
+2.Run the script.

+3. Add the password and you are good to go.